siefkenj/IBLODEs/book/typst/modules/module4-exercises.typ

       #link("https://www.desmos.com/calculator/ghavqzqqjn")

-      + If you were sketching the slope field for model #OO by hand, what line would you sketch (a segment of) at $(5, 3)$?
+      + If you were sketching the slope field for model #OO by hand, what (straight) line would you sketch a segment of at $(5, 3)$?
 Write an equation for that line.
       + How can you recognize equilibrium solutions in a slope field?
       + Give qualitative descriptions of different solutions to the _differential equation_ used in model #OO (i.e., use words to describe them).
 Do all of those solutions make sense in terms of _model #(OO)_?